flight505/Streamlit_medical_transcription/Readme.md

 2. Create a .env file and add your openai api key to it in the following way:
  `OPENAI_API_KEY=sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`
 3. Build the docker image with
- `docker build -t streamlit-whisper-transcription .`
+ `docker build -t streamlit-medical-transcription .`
 4. Run the docker image with
- `docker run -p 8501:8501 streamlit-whisper-transcription`
+ `docker run -p 8501:8501 streamlit-medical-transcription`

 ## Note